davidissamattos/davidissamattos.github.io/content/post/2021/cran-1.1.0.md

 slug: bpcs-release-1.1.0
 ---

 A new release of the bpcs package is available in Github.
 This release introduces new models and correct some bugs.
-This release will be submitted to CRAN and the on-going paper we are writing is based on this release.
+This release will be submitted to CRAN (not there yet) and the on-going paper we are writing is based on this release.

 See below the release notes: